apache/ratis/ratis-docs/src/site/markdown/membership-change.md

 ```

 2. Invoke a `setConfiguration` method in the [AdminApi](
 ../../../../ratis-client/src/main/java/org/apache/ratis/client/api/AdminApi.java#L44)
-with the new group as the parameter.
+   on the existing cluster with the new list of peers as the parameter.
 It will wait for the new peer to catch up before returning the reply.
 ```java
       reply = client.admin().setConfiguration(List.of(N0, N1, N2, N3))